traefik/traefik/docs/content/middlewares/basicauth.md

 ### `users`

 The `users` option is an array of authorized users.
-Each user will be declared using the `name:hashed-password` format.
+Each user must be declared using the `name:hashed-password` format.

 !!! note ""